 Permittees must divert, infiltrate, reuse, contain, or otherwise reduce stormwater runoff to minimize pollutants in discharges.
-Safety and operational requirements at the airport limit the use of curbing or other structural controls in large areas of the airport and infiltration of stormwater is an important control at the airport, as previously described for various drainage basins.
+Safety and operational requirements limit the use of curbing or other structural controls in large areas and infiltration of stormwater is an important control at the airport.